-Centres are reminded that if a section is omitted, no marks can be awarded.
-Teacher/Examiners are reminded that the IGCSE Arabic speaking examination consists of three sections:
+Teacher/examiners are reminded that the IGCSE Arabic speaking examination consists of three sections:

-- Part One is two role plays- Role play A and Role play B, lasting about five minutes - Part Two starts with a presentation by the candidate on a topic of his/her choice.
-The Teacher/Examiner must allow the candidate to speak for about 2 minutes on his/her prepared topic and then follow this up with specific spontaneous questions related to the topic.
-This section of the examination should last about five minutes in total. - Part Three of the examination is a spontaneous conversation of a more general nature and should not cover areas already covered in the topic conversation, lasting about five minutes.
+- (1) Part One is two role plays-Role play A and Role play B, lasting for about five minutes. - (2) Part Two starts with a presentation by the candidate on a topic of his/her choice.
+The teacher/examiner must allow the candidate to speak for about 2 minutes on his/her prepared topic and then follow this up with specific spontaneous questions related to the candidate's topic and not already covered in the presentation.
+This section of the examination should last for about five minutes in total. - (3) Part Three of the examination is a spontaneous conversation of a more general nature and should not cover areas already covered in the topic conversation, lasting for about five minutes.

-There was some good practice where the Teacher/Examiners followed instructions entirely and rephrased questions that the candidate was unsure about.
-Most of the examiners were consistent in prompting their candidates to expand their answers.
+Some well-trained teacher/examiners followed the instructions entirely and rephrased questions that the candidate was unsure about.
+Some of the examiners were consistent in prompting their candidates to expand their answers.
 Although it is evident that many centres have worked hard to meet the standards, there is still room for improvement.
-For instance, the need to ask more probing questions to encourage the use of a variety of structures and tenses is still lacking in many centres.
+For instance, they need to ask more probing questions to encourage the use of a variety of structures and tenses from the candidate.